elasekness/RNASeq_workshop/Day1.md

 	efetch -db nuccore -id CP000438 -format fasta_cds_na > pa14_cds.fasta

-> If we didn't have a genome/nucleotide accession, we could query the nucleotide core database with the `esearch` command first and pass that information to `efetch`.
+> If we didn't have a genome/nucleotide accession, we could query the nucleotide core database with the `esearch` command first and pass that information to `efetch` using a pipe.

 <br>